Trees

 The following guidance is given regarding Haringey Council's policy on tree reduction where a tree is adjacent to your property:

 Tree works in Parks and Nature Conservation sites are only undertaken when in accordance with the sites management plan or to mitigate an actionable nuisance (tree branches are touching a building) or a potential risk to site users.
-We do not carry our pruning works to increase the amount of sunlight reaching properties or gardens.
+We do not carry out pruning works to increase the amount of sunlight reaching properties or gardens.

-However, in the past, we have permitted residents to carry out pruning works to trees on the Parkland Walk that are immediately adjacent to their gardens.
-On the condition, that any works are undertaken by a qualified and experienced tree surgery company and that we are given a copy of the job specification (including site plan) for prior approval.Alex Fraser
+However, in the past, we have permitted residents to carry out pruning works to trees on the Parkland Walk that are immediately adjacent to their gardens on the condition that any works are undertaken by a qualified and experienced tree surgery company, and that we are given a copy of the job specification (including site plan) for prior approval.Alex Fraser

 Arboricultural and Allotments Manager